mathesar-foundation/mathesar-wiki/design/specs/table-import.md

 Each column has a checkmark on the side.
 If selected the table will have the column or else it will be excluded from the table.

-The duplicate columns will be unselected by default.
-To select them, the user will have to rename them.
-Until then the checkbox will be grayed out.
+All the columns will be selected by default including the duplicated columns.
+The duplicate columns will be highlighted with a warning though.

 #### Abandoning the Confirmation Step

 ![](https://share.balsamiq.com/c/ajPCXuhshEjRMvJXMLb5Xu.png)

-Handling unconfirmed table in different scenarios might be difficult so the solution I propose for it is blocking the user to navigate away before confirming or dumping the import.
+Handling unconfirmed table in different scenarios might be difficult so the user will no be allowed to navigate away without interacting with a modal.

+In the case of force close, the table listed on the schema page will be highlighted with a warning.
+Any attempt to use an unconfirmed table will lead user to a modal to either confirm the table as is or go to the confirmation view.

 ## UI Components